 Zambia has been one of the most politically stable and peaceful countries in the southern Africa.
 It became independent from Great Britain in 1964, and Kenneth Kaunda became its first President under the United National Independence Party (UNIP).

-Reducing poverty, high unemployment and inequality levels remain the biggest challenges confronting the Government.
-Improving the quality of public services will be critical, especially in the rural areas where poverty rates are high
+An unsustainable debt, high poverty levels, high unemployment and inequality levels remain the biggest challenges confronting the Government.
+Improving the quality of public services will be critical, especially in the rural areas where poverty rates are high.

 Zambia has been heavily reliant on copper, which currently generates over 70% of export earnings.
 However, the economy has potential to grow faster through better use of its underutilised mineral, agricultural and other resources.